driessenslucas/researchproject/Thesis.md

 4. Assessment of training efficacy and performance optimization through simulation.
 5. Adaptation and transfer of a trained model to a real RC car, including necessary adjustments for real-world application.

-A combination of qualitative and quantitative research methodologies underpins this study, encompassing simulation experiments, real-world trials, and an extensive review of existing literature.
+A combination of qualitative and quantitative research methodologies underpins this study, encompassing simulation experiments, real-world trials.
 This multifaceted strategy not only seeks to corroborate the effectiveness of transferring simulations to real-world applications but also endeavors to enrich the ongoing conversation regarding the practical implementation and obstacles associated with Reinforcement Learning (RL).

 ### Main Research Question